I have been asked numerous times, “Can you jump-start a car in the rain?”

-Hang on, I’ll explain this.
+Hang on, I’ll explain.

-So the car’s electrical system is designed to stay safe in wet conditions.
+The car’s electrical system is designed to stay safe in wet conditions.

-So instead of worrying about rain during a “jump-start” situation, you should be worrying more about hooking the terminals the wrong way (if your jump starter does not have reverse polarity protection).
+So instead of worrying about rain during a jump-start situation, you should be worrying more about hooking the terminals the wrong way (if your jump starter does not have reverse polarity protection).

-And if you are jump-starting with another car, then you should be extra careful about polarity and always double-check the connections.
+If you are jump-starting with another car, then you should be extra careful about polarity and always double-check the connections.

 On the other hand, the only electrical system in the car that can hurt you is the car’s ignition system.